infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 - THE TREE OF LIFE ON THE TOP OF THE MOUNTAIN GROWS FRUIT, WHILE OTHER TREES ONLY GROW ONCE, MEANING PEOPLE SUICIDE ALL THE TIME, WHILE FRUIT GROWS SLOWLY
 - You can only see the tree of life from afar, everytime you see a fruit, there is a person getting it off, but moments later they put a kind of defense around it to keep people out.
 - 2 inventories, mental and real world
+- You wear different masks to negate different people.
-- The roof is off limits, which restricts escape.
-Once the roof is free, ~~you watch from afar~~ directly involve, students go to the roof, you watch them jump into the river, ~~thinking they will all escape~~ knowing that they will all die, but it is the lesser evil.
+- ~~The roof is off limits, which restricts escape.
+Once the roof is free, you watch from afar directly involve, students go to the roof, you watch them jump into the river, thinking they will all escape knowing that they will all die, but it is the lesser evil.~~
+- - ~~mirrors: in the beginning you see your reflections call you names, in the end you shatter all the mirrors, no insecurities ;)~~

 ### Wackos